 \subsection{Case III: any fixed incident photon direction and a random scattering plane}

-Next, we fix the $k$ direction ($\theta_i,\phi_i$) and take all possible directions of ($k \times k'$) (i.e., on a perpendicular plane to $k$).
+Next, we fix the $k$ direction ($\theta_i,\phi_i$) and take all possible directions of ($k \times k'$) on a perpendicular plane to $k$.
 Like case II, the incident photon is scattered in all directions.
 For a given meridian plane, each $k'$ is arisen from a different direction of ($k \times k'$), and clearly the different $\theta$.
 The PD can be determined using equation (\ref{deg-polz-un}) for known $\theta$.
-Since, the scattering plane is unique for a given $k'$, like PD, PA is also unique.
+Since, the scattering plane is unique for a given $k'$, like PD, PA will be also unique.
 We have computed the $P$ and $\chi$ for the meridian plane ranges from $\phi_i$ to $\phi_i +\pi$, and for each meridian plane $\theta_i$ ranges from 0 to $\pi/2$.
-It should be noted that case III is identical to case I either for $\theta_i$ = 0 or for rotating the $z-$axis along the $k$.
+It should be noted that case III is identical to case I for $\theta_i$ = 0.